HaloZero/FEWD_Curriculum_24/Week_05_JS_ComputerScience/10_functions/README.md

 ###LESSON PLANNING NOTES

-Below you will find notes on each section from the proposed schedule above.
-These notes are  meant to help you plan for a great class.
+Below you will find notes on each section from the proposed schedule.
+These notes are  meant to help you plan an awesome lesson.

 ####Functions
 _Time : 60min_

-We don't expect students to write functions that return values on their own, at this point.
+At this point, we don't expect students to write functions that return values on their own.

 We want to incrementally build on students understanding of functions.
 Thus far students understand it as code that alters the flow of control of a program.
-This section we formally introduce functions including arguments, returns and anonymous.
-This lesson should add to students understanding of jQuery, and help them better read the docs.
+This section we formally introduce arguments, returns and anonymous functions.
+This lesson should ultimately add to students understanding of jQuery, and help them better read the docs.

 __NOTE__ The top two questions students have about functions are:

 >"When do I use them?"
->"Where do I put Them?"
+>"Where do I put them?"